Former Lions Playing in 2014 World Series

 A pair of former University of North Alabama baseball players will be on opposite sides in the 2014 World Series when Josh Willingham and the Kansas City Royals take on Sergio Romo and the San Francisco Giants.
 This will be the first World Series trip for Willingham, an 11-year Major League veteran.
 It will be the third World Series trip for Romo in the last five years with the Giants.

 Mike Keehn has served ten seasons as the head baseball coach at the University of North Alabama and has been a part of the Lions’ coaching staff for the last 30 years.

-After 20 seasons as an assistant coach at the University of North Alabama, Mike Keehn was given the reigns of the Lion baseball program on November 2, 2008. when he was named as UNA’s head baseball coach.
-Keehn, who had been an instrumental part of North Alabama’s tremendous success over the last two decades, first as a student assistant and then as a full-time assistant coach, responded by leading the Lions to an impressive 32-20 record in his first season at the helm.
-Then last season he led the Lions to a solid fourth place finish in the Gulf South Conference Tournament and a 29-24 overall record.
+After 20 seasons as an assistant coach at UNA, Keehn was given the reigns of the Lion baseball program on November 2, 2008, when he was named as UNA’s head baseball coach.
+Keehn, who had been an instrumental part of North Alabama’s tremendous success over the last two decades, first as a student assistant and then as a full-time assistant coach, has responded by leading the Lions to an overall 308-201-1 record over the last ten years, including back-to-back NCAA Regional Tournament appearances in 2011 and 2012.
+The 2011 NCAA trip was the first by a UNA team in 12 years.